illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

   -
     name: Trigger Zone
     points: 15
-    description: A trigger zone is present that drops a suspended sphere -
+    description: A trigger zone is present that drops a suspended sphere.
+  -
     name: Room Geometry
     points: 15